Wentian module: Purpose

 The Wentian laboratory module provides additional navigation avionics, propulsion and orientation control as backup functions for the Tianhe Core Module (TCM).
 It also provides a pressurized environment for researchers to conduct science experiments in freefall or zero gravity which could not be conducted on Earth for more than a few minutes.
 Experiments can also be placed on the outside of the modules, for exposure to the space environment, cosmic rays, vacuum, and solar winds.

 The axial port of Wentian is fitted with rendezvous equipment and first docked to the axial port of Tianhe.
 A mechanical arm dubbed, as Indexing robotic arm, looking as a sort of Lyappa arm used on the Mir space station moved the module to a starboard port of the TCM on 30 September 2022.
 It is different from the Lyappa as it works on a different mechanism.
 Mir's Lyappa arm is needed to control the pitch of the spacecraft and redocking in a different plane, but the Wentian indexing robot arm is used when docking is needed in the same plane.
 In addition to this arm used for docking relocation, the Chinarm on Tianhe module, could also had been used as a backup of the indexing robot arm.

 In addition to this, it also carried a small 5 m long robotic arm like the Chinarm as a supplemental to that arm.
 It is used for manipulating extravehicular payloads and assisting EVAs.
 Its positioning accuracy is 5 times better than the Chinarm.
 Wentian in total has 22 standard adaptors (silver squares) to host the payloads.
-Wentian's arm is primarily be used to transfer experiments and other hardware outside the station.
+Wentian's arm is primarily used to transfer experiments and other hardware outside the station.
 A dual-arm connector is installed on the Chinarm, providing it the capability to link with the 5-meter robotic arm, extending its reach and weight-carrying limits.

 Electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to convert sunlight into electricity.
 With a wingspan of over 55 m (180 ft), each array has an energy collection area of 110 m2 (1184 square ft).
 The energy is then stored to power the station when it passes into the Earth's shadow.
 Resupply ships will replenish fuel for LCM 1 for station-keeping, to counter the effects of atmospheric drag.